heineking/game-of-life/README.md

 ## Future Development

 The game works well for smaller grids but the performance starts to degrade as the grid size starts to go above ~20,000 cells.
 There is noticeable lag in the UI response.
-To mitigate this I think a buffer could be generated using a (Web Worker)[https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers].
+To mitigate this I think a buffer could be generated using a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
 I did not implement this because using a `Web Worker` requires the file to be hosted and not on the file system.